 The quality of the initial orientation and preparation phase largely determines the success of the entire process, making thorough assessment and planning crucial for positive outcomes.

-Employers have legal obligations to provide reintegration support during the initial two years of illness-related absence.
-This includes demonstrating adequate efforts toward both internal and external placement options.
-The employer must start Track 2 processes within six weeks of receiving professional advice that an internal return is not feasible.
+Employers have a legal obligation to support reintegration efforts during the first two years of sickness absence under Dutch reintegration legislation.
+This includes demonstrating adequate efforts toward both internal reintegration (Track 1) and, when necessary, external reintegration (Track 2).
+Track 2 should be initiated in a timely manner once professional advice indicates that internal return to work is not feasible.

 What challenges do people face during track 2 reintegration?